A Brief History of

 In 1995 and 1996 some meetings were held at IEMC, 165 Main Road, Moonah and from January 1997 until 9 January 2001, all meetings were held at the IEMC through arrangements made by Paul Turvey who used to work there.
 The Group moved to the New Town Senior Citizens' Club, 22-28 Creek Road, Lenah Valley, when the IEMC auditorium was converted by its owner into office space.
 Now we are meeting in G A Wood Hall behind Scots Memorial Church, 29 Bathurst Street, Hobart.
 It is hoped that this more central venue will prove more attractive to members than the Lenah Valley venue.
 The Group's postal address changes from time to time to suit the member of the Committee charged with the responsibility of collecting the mail.
 The current address is shown on the Group's website.

 When it was decided to wind up the Personal Computer User Group in 1997, its Committee decided to donate the remaining funds to the Hobart Computer Users Group Inc., as several of their members had joined this group.
 At least three former members of the Personal Computer User Group have served on our Committee.
 They are Colin von Bibra, Peter Campbell and Cindy Campbell.
-Colin provides membership badges and is currently Secretary, and Peter until his death was Webmaster and Editor .
+Colin provided membership badges and was Secretary until his death, and Peter until his death was Webmaster and Editor .

 The general structure of the meetings has not changed much over the years but the content certainly has.
 For example in 1991 it was noted that the last of the Tandy Model stalwarts had converted to MSDOS.
 At one time the group ran tutorials on Basic Programming and Batch files were big news.
 Understanding MSDOS commands and the content of your Autoexec.bat and Config.sys files were essential topics.
 However the main theme of the Group of helping one another with problems and endeavouring to keep abreast of the latest technology appears to have remained constant.